Robel-S-Y/FOOD_Delivery_PROJECT/README.md

 - Ensure PostgreSQL and Redis (if using caching) are running before starting the application
 - The system uses SQLite for testing to simplify the testing environment
-- JWT tokens are set to expire after 1 hour (access) and 7 days (refresh) by default
+- JWT tokens are set to expire after 30 min (access) and 2 hours (refresh) by default
 - This project uses ECMAScript modules (ESM) format

 ## 🤝 Contributing